 Vertical structures provide stability and predictability within organizations.
 The chain of command and clear role expectations give employees a sense of security.
 This predictability reduces uncertainty and stress, leading to a more positive work environment and higher employee morale.

-Additionally, vertical structures resist changes in leadership or organizational direction more.
-The established hierarchy and standardized procedures provide continuity in operations.
-This ensures the organization can achieve its goals even during periods of change.
+Additionally, vertical structures resist changes in leadership or organizational direction more effectively.
+The established hierarchy and standardized procedures provide continuity in operations, ensuring the organization can achieve its goals even during periods of change.
 This stability is crucial for sustaining organizational success over time.

 What are the challenges of a vertical organizational structure?